ayalma/dynamic_app/README.md

     );
 ```

-And for changeing theme and brightness and locale use this code's
+And for changeing theme,brightness and locale use this code's
 ```
   void changeBrightness() {
     DynamicApp.of(context).setBrightness(